Schillinger system: After Schillinger

 Schillinger's celebrity status made him suspect, and his ideas were treated with skepticism.
-He died early from stomach cancer.
+He died young from stomach cancer.
 He did not finish work on the texts he hoped would advance his theories in the realm of academe.
 His widow and biographer, Frances Schillinger, hired editors to complete and publish a text.
 They pulled together his unfinished monograph with parts of his correspondence courses.
 Despite its length, it presents only a partial exposition of the system.
 For example, Schillinger's theory of counterpoint covers only two-part counterpoint.
 It is marred by a wildly uneven tone, at times neutral and objective, at times vehement and polemical.
 His method remained difficult and obscure for the uninitiated.

 His flamboyant manner based on extreme assertions is evident in his writings: "These procedures were performed crudely by even well-reputed composers.
 For example L. van Beethoven…"

 Later, in The Theory of Melody, Beethoven is taken to task over the construction of the opening melody of his Pathétique Sonata.